-What Seventh-day Adventists Believe about Christian Behavior
+What Seventh-day Adventists Believe About Christian Behavior

-The patterns of actions, words and more that make up behavior are unavoidably central to any type of belief system.
-Seventh-day Adventists look to the Bible, with Jesus as the perfect example, for guidance on shaping daily behavior.
+The patterns of actions and words that make up behavior are central to any type of belief system because they flow from those beliefs.
+Seventh-day Adventists look to the Bible, with Jesus as the perfect example, for guidance on shaping our daily behavior.

 We’ll look more closely at: